-Registration will close on Thursday, August 5th at 2:00pm.
-On-site registration for both 12 HOurs of Road America and the Hairpin 100 will open on August 13th at Road America (Tufte Center).
+Registration will close on Thursday, August 12th at 2:00pm.
+On-site registration for both 12 Hours of Road America and the Hairpin 100 will open on August 13th at Road America (Registration Building/Tufte Center).
 See schedule of events for details.

 Camping is recommended but not required.